Art

 This course is an introduction to intermediate illustration materials and rendering techniques applicable to graphics, Web design, gaming, and animation.
 Students will experiment in a variety of media and styles using traditional media and computer illustration software.
 Focus will be on how to put ideas to paper for real world presentation, with emphasis on perspective theory, light and shadow, and proportion.
 Students will work on a variety of projects to develop an Illustration portfolio.
 Media will include pencil, pen, felt marker, pastels, and computer.

 This is a beginning course examining the properties of acrylic as a painting medium.
-Emphasis will be on color theory, color mixing, and color harmonies.
+Focus will be placed on principles, elements, and practices of acrylic painting.
+Painting materials, perceptual skills, color theory, color mixing, color harmonies, and painting techniques will be emphasized as students develop creative responses to materials and subject matter.

 This is a beginning course examining the properties of acrylic as a painting medium.
 Emphasis will be on composition, building form, and pictorial order.